unional/typescript-blackbook/pages/07-files-and-projects/compiler-options.md

 ## noUnusedParameters

-- Perfer to turn off this flag
+- Prefer to turn off this flag

 > Why?